darkecology/darkeco-dataset/README.md

 └── daily/                  # daily time series
 ```

-The `meta` subfolder is included in the repo and contains [NEXRAD station metadata](data/meta/nexrad-stations.csv).
+The `meta` subfolder is distributed with this repo and contains [NEXRAD radar station metadata](data/meta/nexrad-stations.csv).
 All other data files must be downloaded separately.
 The other subfolders correspond to the four types of data products:

 * **[Profile data](https://darkecology.github.io/dataset/profiles/)**: Vertical profiles of biological activity for each radar scan.
 The most detailed data.
 * **[Scan-level time series](https://darkecology.github.io/dataset/time-series/#scan-level-time-series)**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
 * **[5-minute time series](https://darkecology.github.io/dataset/time-series/#5-minute-time-series)**: Time series of biological activity for each radar station at 5-minute time intervals.
 * **[Daily time series](https://darkecology.github.io/dataset/daily/)**: Time series of biological activity for each radar station at daily time step.

 Read the [documentation](https://darkecology.github.io/dataset/) for details of these data products.
-In addition to `data`, the repo has other top-level folders for [`scripts`](scripts) and [`schemas`](schemas), the latter of which has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).
+In addition to the `data` folder, the repo has other top-level folders for [`scripts`](scripts) and [`schemas`](schemas), the latter of which has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).

 ## Downloads

-Data files can be downloaded from either Zenodo or UMass using the links below.
+Data files can be downloaded from either Zenodo or UMass.
+Larger files can take minutes to hours download, so you may prefer one of the archives based on download performance.
+Time series data files cover the entire time period from 1995-2022, while the raw profile data is distributed by year.

 ### Time Series Data